ngmeijer/ngmeijer/README.md

 My name is Nils Meijer.
 This is probably the first time you've heard of me so I will introduce myself here.

 I'm located in Enschede, the Netherlands.
-Finishing up my bachelor's in Game Development at the Saxion, University of Applied Sciences.
+Finishing up my bachelor's in Game Development as an engineer at Saxion, University of Applied Sciences.

 - 🌱 Learning Python, Unreal Engine, ThreeJS
 - 🔥 Proficient with Unity, C#
+- ⚡ Worked on international, multidisplinary projects for professional clients as well as on solo private projects
+- 📫 How to reach me: visit my portfolio website https://nilsmeijer.com for a contact form and other communication channels!

 <!--
 **ngmeijer/ngmeijer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.